leejoonli/code-every-day/log.md

 ## Thoughts

 Had to ditch the walkthroughs and sample codes and go straight into the documentation.
 Was finally able to get a message in the script editor in Maya.
 Need to start converting the pizza api code into C++.

+# Day 247 (2/1/2023)

+## Pizza Application

+Worked on the pizza application.

+## Thoughts

+Had trouble creating the first class.
+Initializing char arrays in a class wasn't working and I didn't find the solution until I just used the string data type.
+Will need to keep referencing the pizza api repository and porting the code into C++.